 - Title holding companies exempt under § 501(c)(25)

 Generally, indebtedness that a qualified organization incurs by acquiring or improving real property is not acquisition indebtedness if the transaction navigates through a long list of prohibitions.
-In other words, a 401(k) Plan or a Solo 401(k) plan can use non-recourse leverage when purchasing real property with 401(k) Plan assets.
+In other words, a 401(k) Plan or a Solo 401k plan can use nonrecourse financing when purchasing real property with 401(k) Plan assets.
 It will not be subject to the Unrelated Debt-Financed Income rules, which in-turn triggers an Unrelated Business Taxable Income tax (approximately 37%).

-Note – only non-recourse leverage can be used when acquiring property by a 401(k) or Solo 401(k) Plan.
+Note – only nonrecourse financing can be used when acquiring property by a 401(k) or Solo 401k Plan.
+You cannot use recourse financing.

 This is because a disqualified person (401(k) plan participant or trustee) cannot personally guarantee the loan (recourse loan) since that violates the prohibited transaction rules pursuant to Internal Revenue Code Section 4975.
 As a reminder, it is important to remember that this exemption will not apply to an IRA since an IRA is not a qualified pension, profit sharing, and stock bonus trust.